caedm/wall-ink/README.md

 The original design parameters were to display a room schedule electronically with no wires, at the cheapest possible price point.
 No Ethernet, no power wires, in a low-cost footprint.
 The resulting project has produced a AA powered WiFi E-ink device for under $100 (US), when parts are purchased in bulk, where the batteries last a year or two.

 The wall-ink project along with the [Wall-Ink-Server](https://github.com/caedm/wall-ink-server) include everything necessary to build the entire e-ink display system.
+# FAQ

-# What is an ESP8266 and why did you choose that microprocessor?
+## What is an ESP8266 and why did you choose that microprocessor?
 The [ESP8266 by Espressif Systems](https://en.wikipedia.org/wiki/ESP8266) is similar to an Arduino, but has 10uA deep-sleep function and built-in WiFi with a full TCP/IP stack.
 The ESP8266 is also low cost, and fully compatible with the Arduino IDE.
 So for under $3, you get a microprocessor that is perfect for this project.

-# Why e-ink?
+## Why e-ink?
 Is it a touch display?
 In order to run the device for over a year on a set of AA batteries, we needed to use the lowest power screen possible.
 Since e-ink screens can hold their image even with the power removed, this is by far the lowest power option out there.
 To keep the cost down, the class of e-ink screens we chose from Waveshare / Good Display do not have touch screen capability.